 An 11-year-old girl also underwent rabies shots after she had attempted to rescue what she thought was a bird from the family cat.
 When she started to remove the "bird," it bit her on the finger.
 This bat was captured and tested positive for rabies.

-These are examples of documented cases where people have encountered bats recently in Colorado.
+These are recent examples of documented cases where people have encountered bats in Colorado.
 In each example, the bats exhibited warning signs that something was wrong.

-The Colorado Parks and Wildlife and the Colorado Department of Public Health and Environment want to inform you about rabies in bats—what suspicious behavior to look for, what to do if you find a bat or are exposed to a one, and how to prevent encounters with bats.
+The Colorado Parks and Wildlife and the Colorado Department of Public Health and Environment want to inform you about rabies in bats: what suspicious behavior to look for, what to do if you find a bat or are exposed to one, and how to prevent encounters with bats.

 Bats in Colorado